UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 # Record time

+This high-level design is intended to cover the Record Time Feature which includes the user stories listed below.
+It seeks to:

+1. Guide the reader through the relevant parts of the container definitions which will be used to satisfy this feature.
+2. Where required illustrate the high-level container orchestration.
+3. Detail and explain the relevant parts of the data model impacting this feature.

 [Feature definition](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-925) (access required)

 ## User Stories

-This high-level design is intended to cover the following user stories.

 - [Manager Input Start and Finish Time (No Existing Entries)](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1751) (access required)
 - [Manager Add On-call Period to Timecard (Existing Non On-Call Entry)](https://collaboration.homeoffice.gov.uk/jira/browse/EAHW-1788) (access required)